Cannabis for Pain Relief - Exploring the Possibilities

 There are different strains of marijuana and our bodies react to drugs in different ways.
 What you consider the best marijuana for chronic pain may not be the best for your next-door neighbor.
 The chemical complexity of cannabis also makes this question difficult to answer.
 The most common species used in making medical marijuana are Cannabis indica and Cannabis sativa.
 Hybrid species are also available.
 Cannabinoids are the main compounds that are thought to be responsible for the analgesic property of cannabis.
 More than 60 cannabinoids have been isolated.
 They are thought to work in synergy with terpenes and flavonoids present in cannabis.

 Currently, the oil, tincture, and edible forms of cannabis are approved for use as medical cannabis.
 Studies have also proved that the route of administration also determines the best marijuana for chronic pain.
 The oral forms may take longer to work but their effects are thought to last for longer periods.

 Cannabis for Pain Relief may Replace Opioids

 With many states granting approval for the medical use of marijuana, many marijuana and chronic pain relief studies are underway.
 It is believed that a more than convincing body of evidence would be available in the coming years.
+Other pain killer herbs offer potential treatments such as mushrooms, turmeric, and willow bark.
 In the meantime, a lot of people are already enjoying the immense benefits of cannabis for pain relief.